MatthewPress/rancid-tomatillos/README.md

 [![Product Demo][product-demo]]()

-This is a web application built so that users can see movies and their reviews.
-It was created for the Turing School of Software and Design's Module 3 groupd project.
-The overall goal was to demonstrate the our knowledge of React.
+This is a web application built so that users can see movie information.
+It was created for the Turing School of Software and Design's Module 3 group project.
+The overall goal was to demonstrate our knowledge of React and Cypress after 2 weeks of studying those subjects.

 The project specs can be found [here](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html).